Spurrier’s Play Park

 Adventure play for a wide range of ages and abilities

-Thanks to a successful Community Infrastructure Levy (CIL)* funding application submitted by the Friends of Upton Country Park we have an exciting new adventure play park to offer our young visitors and their young-at-heart adults.
+Thanks to a successful funding application* submitted by the Friends of Upton Country Park we have an exciting new adventure play park to offer our young visitors and their young-at-heart adults.
 In February 2020 the project was officially named ‘Spurrier’s Play Park’, as voted for by our lovely visitors, in honour of the Spurrier family that built Upton House in 1816.

 Opened in October 2019, the play park provides stimulating, creative fun with a strong focus on natural, heritage and environmental themes.
 Catering for a wide range of ages and abilities, the bespoke equipment is designed to be challenging and educational.

-Starting outside the Education Centre in the heart of the Country Park the natural timber play features meander down through the grass towards the woodlands bordering the shoreline meadows.
+Starting outside the Cabin in the heart of the Country Park the natural timber play features meander down through the grass towards the woodlands bordering the shoreline meadows.

 Is there any seating in the area?